zieka/router/QUICKSTART.md

 # QUICKSTART

-/ ! \ Make sure your submodules are up to date if you want to experiment around the local examples / ! \
+⚠️ Make sure your submodules are up to date if you want to experiment around the local examples!

 ```sh
 $ git submodule update --init --recursive